dillon4d/Artificial-Intelligence-Algorithms/README.md

  ## Assignments:
  Assignment 1: Perceptron and KNN
  Assignment 2: K-Means and Expectation-Maximization (EM) Algorithm
- Assignment 3: Genetic Algorithms (in progress)
+ Assignment 3: Genetic Algorithms (to be completed)

  ## Other:
  KNN Sentence Embeddings: Sentiment Analysis using KNN